Why should I refer to Vision Australia?

 - NDIS and My Aged Care support

-Free vision loss resources
+Free patient support resources

 We provide valuable resources to help medical and health professionals and their support teams care for people who are blind or have low vision.
 These free resources can also be helpful in communicating with families and carers.
-You can download most resources or complete an order form to receive free printed copies.

-In addition to referring online, Vision Australia provides free printed referral pads for medical and health professionals.
+In addition to referring online, Vision Australia provides free printed referral pads for medical and health professionals:

 Simulation glasses and DL cards